-Monsignor McCoy has a Wellness Room that is a safe space created to provide students with an opportunity to focus on reducing stress and anxiety, and the development of healthy coping strategies and self care.
-Our Wellness Room features comfortable seating, soft lighting, and a calm atmosphere.
-We have fidget tools, mindfulness colouring books, kinetic sand, prayer cards and inspirational art.
-This room is available to students during flex, lunch or when they have a spare period.
+Monsignor McCoy has a room that is a safe space created to provide students with an opportunity to focus on reducing stress and anxiety, and the development of healthy coping strategies and self care.
+The CCT/Chaplain's Room features comfortable seating, soft lighting, and a calm atmosphere.
+We have fidget tools, mindfulness, prayer cards and inspirational art.
+This room is available to students during lunch, tutorial or when they have a spare period.
+Our CCT Co-Ordinator and Division Chaplain are in this room to meet with students in the school when available The chaplain also leads and organizes school faith events and liturgies that take place at various times during the school year.